maiziheimei/mean-ngApp/notes.md

 // and this distributable folder will be fed into the Express server
 $ ng build
 ```
-### 4. install express and dependencies,
+### 4. install Express and dependencies,
-express is the server and body parser is the middleware to handle data from server
+Express is the server and body parser is the middleware to handle data from server

 ```
 $ npm install --save express body-parser